kmorcinek/kmorcinek.github.io/_posts/2022-10-14-Versioning-my-home-with-git-on-mac.md

 alias githome='git --work-tree="${HOME}" --git-dir="${HOME}/.githome"'
 ```

+(both are the same, I prefer shorter version, but maybe you prefer to be more explicit)

 I don't have to type the full command every time.
 I can just use:

 ```zsh